tylerxiety/the-Hitchhiker-s-Guide-to-Data-Science/README.md

-# the Hitchhiker's Guide to Data Science
+# The Hitchhiker's Guide to Data Science

 I put all the notes of online and on-campus data science courses and learning activities here.
 For me, it's putting all the pieces togather and then easier to do some reflection and comparison.
 For others, I hope it'll be useful.